tldr-pages/tldr/pages/common/crunch.md

 `crunch {{1}} {{1}} -p {{abc}}`

-- Output a list of all permutations of the given groups (lengths are not processed):
+- Output a list of all permutations of the given strings (lengths are not processed):

 `crunch {{1}} {{1}} -p {{abc}} {{def}} {{ghi}}`